Hierarchical Model Database | History, Examples and Comparison

 • Data Integrity: With clear relationships, it’s easy to maintain data consistency, as each child has a single, defined parent.

-Disadvantages of Hierarchical Database Model
+What are the Disadvantages of Hierarchical Database Model?

 • Limited Flexibility: The model is rigid, so it’s hard to make changes or add connections between different parts of the hierarchy.